thi-ng/umbrella/packages/rstream-graph/README.md

 // result: 360
 ```

-Please documentation in the source code for further details.
+Please see documentation in the source code & test cases for further
+details.

 ## Authors